For A Stark Contrast To U.S. Immigration Policy, Try Canada

 Yet Canadian immigration is not based purely on maple-leaf hospitality.
 This northern colossus — the second largest country on the globe — has only 36 million people.
 Eaton says a low national birthrate creates Canada's immigration imperative.

 "We are not replacing ourselves.
 So we are always relying upon bringing new immigrants into the country, but it even has more urgency now," Eaton says.
-"If we want to maintain our standard of living, we are going to have be bringing even larger numbers of immigrants."
+"If we want to maintain our standard of living, we are going to have to be bringing even larger numbers of immigrants."

 The United States, which admits more legal immigrants than any other country, has a different approach.
 Here, it's all about family reunification: bringing in spouses, parents, children and siblings who live abroad.